 In 2014, VTrans completed the process of updating its ADA Transition Plan to include current inventories of facilities and improvements to pedestrian signals, as well as detailed descriptions of VTrans efforts since the original 1995 ADA Transition Plan to maintain compliance with all ADA requirements in the Agency’s project planning, design, and construction programs, to ensure pedestrian access within the right of way and to all Agency owned and rented facilities.
 We welcome feedback on our efforts, and plan to review and update the Agency's ADA Transition Plan periodically as needed.

-Deputy Chief, Civil Rights & Labor Compliance
+ADA Coordinator and Deputy Chief, Civil Rights & Labor Compliance

 Vermont Agency of Transportation